nathsou/Girafe/README.md

 See the examples/ folder for small demos.

-Various preprocessors and transformations can be applied to support laziness, imports, currying, non-linearity etc.. see src/Compiler/Passes/
+Multiple preprocessors and transformations can be applied to support laziness, imports, currying, non-linearity etc.. see src/Compiler/Passes/

 ## Compiling
-Girafe programs can be compiled to various targets using:
+Girafe programs can be compiled to javascript, ocaml or haskell using:
 ```bash
 $ grfc src.grf out.ext js/ocaml/haskell
 ```